barolab/foobar-infra/docs/challenge.md

 ```

 That's it for the Flux installation step, next we will:

 - Add the Foobar API code
 - Create a CI job to release the Foobar API Docker Image somewhere
 - Deploy it with Flux !

 **Improvements**

-- [ ] Use a Github Service Account to create the SSH deploy key
+- [ ] Use a GitHub Service Account to create the SSH deploy key
-- [ ] Find a better way than using an Environment Variable to pass the Github Token to Terraform
+- [ ] Find a better way than using an Environment Variable to pass the GitHub Token to Terraform

 ## Step 3 - Foobar API deployment